Doctors are among the many dead in Gaza. These are their stories

 Incessant bombings and the deluge of injured had kept doctors, nurses and other medical personnel working around the clock, often for a week or more at a time.

-The 36-year-old nephrologist had saved countless lives since war broke out in the Palestinian territory.
-On Saturday, after leaving to see his family, he lost his own.
+The 36-year-old nephrologist had saved countless lives since war broke out in the Palestinian territory, but on Saturday, after leaving to see his family, he lost his own.

 Alloh was killed alongside his father by an Israeli missile that struck his parents' home not far from Shifa.

 He is now among the more than 200 health care workers who have been killed in Gaza since the start of the war, according the Palestinian Ministry of Health.
-Another 130 are reported wounded.
-To date, more than 11,000 people have been killed by Israel's military response, which was launched after Hamas fighters killed an estimated 1,200 people in Israeli towns and kidnapped another 240 last month.
+Another 130 reportedly have been wounded.
+To date, more than 11,000 people have been killed by Israel's military response, which was launched after Hamas militants killed an estimated 1,200 people and kidnapped another 240 in Israeli towns last month.

-Several doctors have told NPR that news of colleague fatalities initially spread by word of mouth and are followed by official lists every few days.
-But as Israel's military escalates its attack across the territory, triggering communications blackouts, it has been difficult for officials to maintain an accurate count.
+Several doctors have told NPR that news of colleague fatalities initially spreads by word of mouth and are followed by official lists every few days.
+But as Israel's military escalates its attacks across the territory, triggering communications blackouts, it has been difficult for officials to maintain an accurate count.
 And as the onslaught intensifies, the list gets longer.

 "These men and women should be recognized for their heroism," Tarek Loubani, a Canadian Palestinian emergency room medical doctor told NPR.